RelevanceAI/relevanceai/docsrc/source/autoapi/relevanceai/clusterer/clusterer/index.rst

    Clusterer class allows users to set up any clustering model to fit on a Dataset.

-   :param alias: The name to call your cluster.
-This will be used to store your clusters in the form of {cluster_field{.vector_field.alias}
-   :type alias: str
-   :param k: The number of clusters in your K Means
-   :type k: str
-   :param cluster_field: The field from which to store the cluster.
-This will be used to store your clusters in the form of {cluster_field{.vector_field.alias}
-   :type cluster_field: str
-   :param You can read about the other parameters here:
-   :type You can read about the other parameters here: https://scikit-learn.org/stable/modules/generated/sklearn.cluster.KMeans.html
+   You can read about the other parameters here: https://scikit-learn.org/stable/modules/generated/sklearn.cluster.KMeans.html

    .. rubric:: Example